THEOplayer/documentation/how-to-guides/02-analytics/06-custom-analytics-integration.md

 ##### Web SDK

 Google Analytics (GA) requires you to [load in the GA library](https://developers.google.com/analytics/devguides/collection/analyticsjs/) and configure it through JavaScript.
+This script also sets up a default tracker for your tracking ID UA-XXXXX-Y.

 ```html
 <head>